jenting/longhorn/enhancements/20210525-async-pull-backups.md

 ### Goals

-Decrease the time when the user clicks list backup _or_ list historical volume backups under the circumstances that lots of volume backups _or_ lots of historical volume backups in the external backup store **and** the latency from Longhorn cluster to the external backup store is high.
+Decrease the query latency when listing volume backups _or_ historical volume backups in the circumstances like lots of volume backups, lots of historical volume backups, or the network latency between the Longhorn cluster and the remote backup store.

 ### Non-goals [optional]

-Automatically adjust the external backup store pull period.
+Automatically adjust the remote backup store pull period.

 ## Proposal

-Currently, we have a setting `backupstore-poll-interval` to periodically pull the external backup store lastest volume backups within a controller.
+Currently, we have a setting `backupstore-poll-interval` to periodically pull the remote backup store lastest volume backups within a controller.
-We want to leverage it to pull the external backup volumes and historical volume backups from the external backup store and saves them into the cluster custom resource (CR).
-Therefore, we'll create a new Custom Resource Definition (CRD) called _backups_ to save the backup volumes and historical volume backups.
+We want to leverage it to pull the remote backup volumes and historical volume backups from the remote backup store and saves them into the cluster custom resource (CR).
+Therefore, we'll create a new Custom Resource Definition (CRD) called _backupvolumes_ to save the backup volumes and historical volume backups.

 With this enhancement, we want to:
-1. Pull the backup volumess and historical volume backups that **are in** the external backup store and **aren't in** the cluster CR only.
+1. Pull the backup volumes and historical volume backups that **are in** the remote backup store and **aren't in** the cluster CR only.
 2. Change the [longhorn/backupstore](https://github.com/longhorn/backupstore) list command behavior.
 Currently, `backup list` command includes listing all backup volumes and the historical volume backups and read these metadata.
    We'd like to change the `backup list` behavior to perform list only, but not read the metadata.

 ### User Stories

-Before this enhancement, when the user's environment under the circumstances that the external backup store has lots of backup volumes _or_ historical volume backups, and the latency between the longhorn manager to the external backup store is high.
+Before this enhancement, when the user's environment under the circumstances that the remote backup store has lots of backup volumes _or_ historical volume backups, and the latency between the longhorn manager to the remote backup store is high.
 Then if the user clicks the `Backup` on the GUI, the user might hit list backup volumes _or_ list historical volume backups timeout issue
 (the default timeout is 1 min).